StantonRM3/Particle-Sandbox/MeshClient/README.md

-# 02-MeshMQTT
+# MeshClient

-A Particle project named 02-MeshMQTT
+A Particle project named MeshClient

 ## Welcome to your project!

-Every new Particle project is composed of 3 important elements that you'll see have been created in your project directory for 02-MeshMQTT.
+Every new Particle project is composed of 3 important elements that you'll see have been created in your project directory for MeshClient.

 #### ```/src``` folder:
 This is the source folder that contains the firmware files for your project.
 It should *not* be renamed.